 EuropaCorp is mainly involved in the production and distribution of films.
-Since late 1999, the company has developed a business model by seeking to manage all stages of the film production and exploitation chain.
+Since late 1999, the Group has developed a business model by seeking to manage all stages of the film production and exploitation chain.
 This control of the production - from project development to post-production - and distribution chain has enabled EuropaCorp to apply its professionalism, creative methods and quality standards during each stage of the film's conception and marketing.

 EuropaCorp is now one of Europe's foremost independent studios.
 Since its inception, the Group has succeeded in creating a brand that is now widely recognized in the global film industry.
-As of March 31, 2022, EuropaCorp had 125 films produced and distributed, 168 films distributed, and a significant track record of international successes.
+As of March 31, 2024, EuropaCorp had 125 films produced and distributed, 169 films distributed, and a significant track record of international successes.
 The Group is known for its ambitious productions and global positioning.
 The Group has a proven ability to deliver ambitious projects that bring together leading international talent and technical resources able to maximize the success of its films.
 Twelve EuropaCorp films have featured among the world's 20 highest-grossing French films since January 1, 2000 (Source: Unifrance).
 These international blockbusters showcase the Group's talent in producing world-class English-language films that potentially represent increased revenue and profitability.

 In its production business, EuropaCorp usually acts as executive producer (or co-executive producer) and has artistic and financial responsibility for a film's production.
 EuropaCorp may also act as co-producer.
-The Group will continue to perform its duties as Executive producer but may also coproduce and distribute films produced by LBP across all territories (see Section 2.8.2 below).
+The Group will continue to perform its duties as Executive producer but may also co-produce and distribute films produced by LBP across all territories (see Section 2.8.2 below).
 Through its subsidiaries EuropaCorp Distribution and EuropaCorp Home Entertainment, the Group is responsible for the theatrical release in France of the films it produces and their video release and sales in France.
-For distribution in theaters in France the Group can partner with renowned distributors; a partnership was signed between 2018 and 2021 with Pathé for the release of the films Nous finirons ensemble (Little White Lies 2) and Anna, and a mandate with Apollo Films for the release of Arthur Malediction.
-EuropaCorp is directly responsible for international sales of the distribution rights to the films it produces, sales of television broadcasting rights, sales of broadcasting rights to its films on video-on-demand subscription platforms in France, and the complementary exploitation of its films in the form of related merchandise, licensing and partnerships.
+For distribution in theaters in France the Group can partner with renowned distributors; a partnership was signed between 2018 and 2021 with Pathé for the release of the films Nons finirons ensemble (Little White Lies 2) and Anna, and a mandate with Apollo Films for the releases of Arthur Malediction and Dogman and for the upcoming release of Weekend in Tapei.
+EuropaCorp is directly responsible for the international sale of distribution rights for the films it produces and may partner with an agent in certain regions (Kinology for the films Dogman, Weekend in Taipei and Dracula in particular), and for the sale of television broadcasting rights, the sale of the broadcasting rights to its films to video-on-demand platforms by subscription in France, as well as the additional exploitation of its films in the form of derivative products, licenses and partnerships.